dandes3/nachos/userprog/README.txt

            another file.
 This behavior also means it will return a -1 if there is no file present at the given OpenFileId.
 If we are reading from the console in, it uses the SynchConsole call (explained later).
-If the read is from a file, we obtain the offSetLock associated with the giben openFile and read the designated number of bytes utilizing the Read() OpenFile method.
+If the read is from a file, we obtain the offSetLock associated with the given openFile and read the designated number of bytes utilizing the Read() OpenFile method.
 When this method is in use, it is designed to keep track of the pointer for current read automatically.
          - Write:
            Write is implemented in an essential opposite of read.
 It pushes the string to be written in to the Kernel by implementing the ReadArg, and obtains the OpenFile object using readWrite- similarly to read.
-It will then check the object using the isConsoelFile method as well.
+It will then check the object using the isConsoleFile method as well.
 If we are then writing to the Console Out, we implement the respective SynchConsole method.
 If we are writing to a file, it implements our atomicWrite method lock and writes out, which assures that writing directly to a file for an expected amount